robang74/redfishos/forum/tasks-and-changes-todo.md

 * add an emergency immediate user data deletion / reset inserting a special `PIN` during the request of the device unlock `PIN` both during the boot or the screen unlocking procedure.
 A way to implement this, is a secure erase of the `LUKS` key and continue/force the reboot which will land to a default `SFOS` installation in such a way the smartphone will be brought back to the factory settings.
 About the `SD`/`MMC` card inside if it is present: a similar procedure can be performed but only if the user decided to encrypt it otherwise it is assumed that data is not sensitive by choice.

+* these `adaptation0` `aliendalvik` `sailfish-eas` `xt9` repositories are enabled by default, but it is wrong because they can be refreshed only when the device has a Jolla account.
+Otherwise, a relative long timeout for each of them keeps the refresh procedure stuck.
+Therefore, the Jolla account creation and deletion actions must take care of enabling and disabling them, which must be set as disabled by default.

 * do not let `lxc@multi-user.service` fails for no reason.